Thank you, DVF!

 Choose your fabric:

 DVF uses silk jersey for her iconic dresses; cotton jersey works just as well.
 Mood Fabrics has a wide assortment of jersey prints and solids, both in silk or cotton.
-Click here for prints and here for solids.
+Click here for prints

 - Depending on the pattern you use, consider binding the front neckline edge rather than using a facing.